JoeDevSharp/EntityFramework.Extention.RepositoryFactory/README.md

-# RepositoryFactory.EntityFramework
+# EntityFramework.Extention.RepositoryFactory

-**RepositoryFactory.EntityFramework** is a lightweight, generic repository framework designed to simplify data access with Entity Framework Core.
+**EntityFramework.Extention.RepositoryFactory** is a lightweight, generic repository framework designed to simplify data access with Entity Framework Core.
 It provides a robust abstraction layer that supports both synchronous and asynchronous operations, targeting maintainable and scalable enterprise-grade applications.

 ---